Office for the Internal Market: History

 On 22 March 2021, the Competition and Markets Authority appointed Rachel Merelie as the Senior Director for the OIM.
 On 21 September 2021, the Office for the Internal Market officially opened and began operating as the advisory body for the UK internal market.

 Office for the Internal Market panel

-The office for the internal market panel that is responsible for overseeing the UK internal market.
-This panel consists of 7 members, including the panel chair, representatives of the devolved nations and independent members.
+The Office for the Internal Market Panel is the governance body for the OIM.
+This panel consists of 8 members, including the panel chair.

-On September 1, 2021, the UK Office for the Internal Market began the process of filling the position for the OIM panel and this was due to finish on the October 3, 2021.
-On April 11, 2022, Business Secretary Kwasi Kwarteng appointed Murdoch MacLennan as the first chair of the panel.
+On 11 April 2022 Business Secretary Kwasi Kwarteng appointed Murdoch MacLennan as the first chair of the panel.

+On 20 December 2023, the rest of the Office for the Internal Market Panel was appointed: